 Hungarian cuisine is heavily spiced with paprika, which is the local produce of the country.
 Goulash is a traditional Hungarian dish with vegetables and meat, usually beef.
 Langos is common in the street-side stalls, and made with deep-fried bread topped with garlic and cheese.

 If you have a sweet tooth, you’ll drool over sponge cake and chimney cake.
 Local dishes of Hungary are quite unique and a must try while in Budapest.

 Berlin is brimming with Bratwurst (or Currywurst) stalls.
 It is a pork sausage seasoned with ketchup and curry powder, and is the most popular local dish.

-Pork knuckles are also a classic to city.
-You’d find cuisines from across the globe in Berlin as a result of the diversity of population.
+Pork knuckles are also a classic in the city.
+You’d find cuisines from across the globe in Berlin as a result of the diversity of the population.

 Drinking Culture of Budapest versus Berlin